 Take in the skyline on Nashville’s BCycles

-Historically, Nashville has not been the most bike-friendly destination, but this is changing as the city institutes more protected bike lanes as part of the most recent transport plan (the newest addition is the corridor along 12 South Avenue).
+Historically, Nashville has not been the most bike-friendly destination, but this is changing as the city institutes more protected bike lanes as part of the most recent transportation plan (the newest addition is the corridor along 12 South Ave.).

-The city’s public bike system BCycle has parking stations in most major neighborhoods, where riders can snag e-bikes for varying rates depending on pass type and ride length.
+The city’s public bike system, BCycle, has parking stations in most major neighborhoods.
+Riders can snag e-bikes for varying rates depending on pass type and ride length.
 At the time of writing, riders are permitted to use these bikes on greenways and in parks.

 Young women ride rental scooters on Broadway Street.
 Scooter sharing is popular in Nashville